zonemaster/zonemaster/docs/specifications/tests/Zone-TP/zone01.md

       2. [RCODE Name] of the response is not "NoError".
       3. The AA flag is not set in the response.
       4. There is no SOA record with owner name matching the query.
-   4. From the DNS response, extract the name server name from the SOA MNAME field:
+   3. From the DNS response, extract the name server name from the SOA MNAME field:
       1. If the name is "localhost", then add name server IP address to the *MNAME Is Localhost* set.
       2. Else if the name is ".", then add name server IP address to the *MNAME Is Dot* set.
       3. Else, add SOA MNAME name server name to the *MNAME Nameservers* set.
-   5. From the DNS response, add the SOA SERIAL field and name server IP address to the *SERIAL Nameservers* set.
+   4. From the SOA record in the DNS response, extract the SOA SERIAL field.
+Add SOA SERIAL and name server IP address to the *SERIAL Nameservers* set.
-   6. Go to next name server IP address.
+   5. Go to next name server IP address.

 5. If the set *MNAME Is Localhost* is non-empty, then output *[Z01_MNAME_IS_LOCALHOST]* with name server(s) IP address(es).